-The most unique aspect of Laser Spine Institute's surgical procedures is that they are endoscopic, which means minimally invasive.
-In the operating room, a small, less than 1-inch incision is made and a hollow tube is inserted into the incision.
-A series of tubes, increasing in size, are placed over the first tube, one at a time, to slowly create an opening to the spine that does not require tearing or cutting of the muscle.
-The last tube, or "working tube," is 18mm in diameter and once it is in place, the other tubes are removed.
-Now a camera, laser, suction, irrigation and other small surgical tools are inserted.
-Throughout the procedure, the anesthesiologist is sitting with the patient, monitoring his/her vital signs and administering medication and intravenous fluids as needed.
-A surgical technician stands by the surgeon to hand him the instruments he needs, and a circulating nurse is present to coordinate everyone on the operating room team, communicate with the patient, and keep the room temperature comfortable.
+At Laser Spine Institute, we specialize in minimally invasive procedures with maximum results.
+Our minimally invasive decompression procedures involve a small, less than 1-inch incision.
+A hollow tube is inserted into the incision.
+Next, a series of tubes, increasing in size, is placed over the first tube, one at a time, to slowly create an opening to the spine.
+This does not require tearing or cutting of the muscle.
+The last tube, or working tube, is 18mm in diameter, and once in place, all other tubes are removed.
+Finally, a camera, laser, suction, irrigation and other small surgical tools are inserted through the tube.
+Throughout the procedure, the anesthesia provider monitors the patient’s vital signs, administering medication and intravenous fluids.
+A surgical technician stands by the surgeon to hand him or her instruments they need.
+And a circulating nurse coordinates the operating-room team, communicates with the patient and keeps the room temperature comfortable.

-Our live chat feature allows you to talk instantly with a Patient Care Coordinator.
+Our live chat feature allows you to talk instantly with a representative.

-You can get these answers by attending a free educational seminar.
+You can get these answers by attending a medical seminar.